 Achieve "Bicycle Friendly Community" recognition from the League of American Bicyclists for all 5 cities and for the county.
 Our overall goal is that Napa County join Davis, Portland, and Boulder, as models of safe cycling.

-Build broader community support for investments in safe cycling
+Build broader community support for investments in safe cycling through education and outreach

 Partner with the Vine Trail Coalition to support completion of a safe Class I path that connects all cities in the County